mjoudeh/FoodFlip/README.md

 	* syncsts (tinyint - default value 0) - this will possibly be used for syncing new entries.

 6. In **SubmitScreenActivity** change the *client.post* IP address to the address of your local machine.
+7. Create a folder in xampp/htdocs named foodflip and copy the contents of the php folder to xampp/htdocs/foodflip.